LeoMagix/zero-day/READ.md

-This file is mandatory in projects.\n
+This file is mandatory in projects.